-Are you or a member of your household Medically Dependent on mains electricity?
+Are you or a member of your household Medically Dependent on electricity or natural gas?

-If you or anyone in your household is medically dependent on electricity please contact us.
-A medically dependent consumer is someone who is dependent on mains electricity for critical medical support, where loss of electricity might result in serious harm to them.
+A medically dependent consumer ("MDC") is someone who is dependent on mains electricity or natural gas for critical medical support, where loss of electricity or natural gas might result in serious harm to them.

-The medical dependency will be recorded against your account so that you stay connected (unless it is a situation outside of our control, for which you will need a back-up plan).
+Your medical dependency will be recorded against your account and we will ensure you stay connected (unless it is a situation outside of our control, for which you will need a back-up plan).

 To register Medical Dependency